lacruzanthony/todo/README.md

 This project is made by two services: client & server.
 To start the proyect we will need:
 - Docker, install windows version [here](https://docs.docker.com/desktop/install/windows-install/)
 - Skaffold, install windows version [here](https://skaffold.dev/docs/install/#).
-You will to update you env variables
+You will to update your env variables after downloadin the `.exe`
 - Node.js.
 [Install](https://nodejs.org/en/download/)
 - npm.
 It will be installed with Node.js